Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 31/12/2019

-I'm going to start over (with a bit of colorđ)
+Iâm going to start over (with a bit of color đ).

-Happy holidays, happy drawing to everyone
+Happy holidays, and happy drawing to everyone!

 Je vais recommencer (avec un peu de couleurđ